philly2600/philly2600.github.io/index.md

 # Aftermath
 {:id="aftermath"}

-As stated earlier, around **8:00 PM** at the 30th St Station meets, most of the group heads over to a bar or restaurant in the area.
+As stated earlier, around **8:00 PM** some of the group heads over to a bar or restaurant in the area.
 Here, we essentially keep the meeting going with more conversation, and food/drinks for those wishing to partake.
 While Philly 2600 is for all ages, where we go after may be 21+.
 If you are under 21, let the group know and we will try to find a place that can accommodate!